tptnol/cockdle/README.md

 Big thank yous to the super talented [Hannah Park!](https://www.hannahmariepark.com/) Her original code was used as the basis for this project.
 Her code is [here!](https://github.com/cwackerfuss/react-wordle)

-## Other projects built using Hannah Park's repositories :]
+## Other projects built using Hannah Park's repository :]

 ### Fun themes